labchild/portfolio/README.md

 ### Key Features
 * Working links to other parts of the page and other parts of the web.
 * Code is commented to provide clarity.
-* Modern web layout using advanced CSS.
+* Responsive and modern web layout using advanced CSS.

 ## Built With
 * HTML